billpmurphy/hask-archive/README.md

   ADT?
 * pattern matching (case of) - is there a better way of handling local binidng that horrid global state? in general, need to clean this filth up
-* types and type assertions - ~~is there some way to abuse decorators to do this? or the function docstring? might want to look around~~ decorators are the way to go - would be awesome to implement full Hindley-Milner in python
-* port more Haskell standard libraries
 * other monads/functors
 * immutable variables - can we mess with `globals()` to prevent regular assignment?
 * pattern matching in regular assignment
 * tail call optimization - again, read fn.py's decorator
+* port more Haskell standard libraries (probably want to wait for later to do this)
 * arrows